santosha622/Cybersecurity-Capstone/README.md

-# Super secure, much safe, so chat

-Students:
-  Elias Rabl, Andreas Lindlbauer

-The project is hosted at: http://cs-capstone-chat.herokuapp.com/
+The project is hosted at and click this link: http://cs-capstone-chat.herokuapp.com/